hsaghir/hsaghir.github.io/src/content/posts/2026-04-21-similarity-is-all-you-need.md

 similarity *between distributions*.
 Now the similarity function is a
 divergence:

-- **KL divergence** — the engine of variational inference; the ELBO is, underneath, a KL between an approximate posterior and the true one.
+- **KL divergence** — the engine of variational inference; the ELBO is, underneath, a KL between an approximate posterior and the true one (there is a [companion post on VAEs](/blog/2016-12-16-denoising-vs-variational-autoencoder/) that unpacks this).
 - **Jensen–Shannon** — the original GAN objective.
 - **Wasserstein** — the WGAN objective; more stable because it degrades gracefully when distributions don't overlap.